Concord Police Investigate Death of Teen in Possible Accidental Overdose

 — Concord Police Dept. (@ConcordPD_CA) August 23, 2021

-Police included a photo of a pill that may be similar to the one in the investigation with the press release and noted that similar incidents were happening in many communities where counterfeited pills are laced with other toxic substances including fentanyl, which can be deadly even in extremely small doses.MORE NEWS: 9 National Forests In Northern California Closed Through Labor Day Due To Wildfires, Dry Conditions
+Police included a photo of a pill that may be similar to the one in the investigation with the press release and noted that similar incidents were happening in many communities where counterfeited pills are laced with other toxic substances including fentanyl, which can be deadly even in extremely small doses.READ MORE: Bay Area Tesla Owners Say Their Cars Increasingly Targeted for Break-Ins

+Students on the Concord High campus were shocked to hear about the loss of a fellow student.
+Most found out about it during Monday morning announcements.

+“It was at the beginning of class.
+We had a moment of silence in her honor,” said student Kathryn Sotirova.